MK-DEV369/SCOUT/README.md

 - Replaced deprecated `@app.on_event("startup")` with a FastAPI `lifespan` handler in `backend/app/main.py` to address deprecation warnings and provide a single lifecycle entrypoint for startup/shutdown tasks.
 - Fixed `EventEmbedding` model nesting in `backend/app/db/models.py` (moved to top-level model).
 This resolves import errors when loading the NLP clustering pipeline.
 - Switched embedding implementation to use `SentenceTransformer('all-mpnet-base-v2')` in `backend/app/nlp/embeddings.py` (cached model load) to produce higher-quality 768-dim vectors.
+- Enabled the LLM summarizer by default in `backend/app/core/config.py` and updated `backend/app/nlp/summarizer.py` to use cached model loading with safe extractive fallback.
 - Ensure Databricks job trigger remains mandatory at startup; set `DATABRICKS_HOST`, `DATABRICKS_TOKEN`, and `DATABRICKS_DEFAULT_JOB_ID` in your environment before running the app.
 - Added `sentence-transformers` to `requirements.txt`.